acdemiralp/mpi/readme.md

 - The MPI functions accepting buffers may be used with:
   - Compliant types.
   - Contiguous sequential containers (i.e. `std::span`, `std::valarray`, `std::vector<!bool>`) of compliant types.
+- Extension functions (starting with MPIX) are not included as they are often implementation-specific.
+You can nevertheless use them with the wrapper via the native handle getters.

 ### Design Notes
 - Constructors: